 Value-based care is a form of reimbursement that ties payments for care to the quality of care provided and rewards providers for both efficiency and effectiveness.

-This form of reimbursement has emerged as an alternative and potential replacement for fee-for-service reimbursement which pays providers retrospectively for services delivered based on bill charges or annual fee schedules.
-A patient in a value-based healthcare model will have fewer doctor’s visits, medical tests, and medical procedures due to the patient-centered approach built around the patient’s goals.
+This form of reimbursement has emerged as an alternative and potential replacement for fee-for-service reimbursement, which pays providers retrospectively for services delivered based on bill charges or annual fee schedules.
+A patient in a value-based healthcare model will have fewer doctor’s visits, medical tests, and medical procedures because the patient-centered approach is built around the patient’s goals.

 For more information about value-based care, please refer to the Value-Based Healthcare Brief.
 Real-world scenarios are also included to illustrate examples of how patients benefit from value-base care.